dranjan/python-plyfile/README.md

 # Installation

-The installation/test shell script `test-all.sh` documents the procedure for installing `plyfile` and its dependencies in a virtualenv environment on a Unix-like system.
-(You will need `virtualenv` and `pip` to run the test script.)

 ## Dependencies

 - python2 >= 2.6 or python3
 - numpy >= 1.8
-- setuptools (only for installation)

 **Note:** `numpy` 1.9 before version 1.9.2 has a bug that breaks byte swapping by manipulating the `byte_order` field of a `PlyData` instance.